SCHEDULE

 May 29, 2025 | 9:30 AM – 11:00 AM

-Speakers: Atoosa Kaziradeh, Nitarshan Rajkumar
+Speakers: Atoosa Kasirzadeh, Nitarshan Rajkumar

 Moderator: Karina Vold

 Governing the most advanced ‘frontier’ AI systems presents distinct challenges that go beyond general AI governance.
 This session will explore key governance considerations for highly capable AI systems, offering insights into the sociotechnical complexities of AI risk governance and emerging approaches to regulation.
-Kaziradeh and Rajkumar will examine the political, social, and technical dimensions of frontier AI governance and discuss trade-offs in different strategies that balance innovation and risk mitigation.
+Kasirzadeh and Rajkumar will examine the political, social, and technical dimensions of frontier AI governance and discuss trade-offs in different strategies that balance innovation and risk mitigation.

 Navigating autonomy and accountability in AI agents